Tour start → end dates | Price | Enquire |

 Please note: The river conditions will vary depending on the time of the year.
 High water season is from February to July and low water season is from August to January.
 Also note the heavy rains of March and April may result in a closed season for rafting.
 You will depart in the morning and spend the full day navigating your way through the canyon, you will also need to partake in a 45 min hike down and again back up the Batoka Gorge so be prepared with appropriate footwear.

-Another popular and exciting activity is bungee jumping from the Victoria Falls bridge, or take a 15 min Helicopter flip to see Victoria Falls in all its beauty from above as the river makes its way to the gorge and plummets to the depths below.
+Another popular and exciting activity is bungee jumping from the Victoria Falls bridge.
+Or take a 15 min Helicopter flip to see Victoria Falls in all its beauty from above as the river makes its way to the gorge and plummets to the depths below.
 You will hopefully also be able to spot giraffes and elephants in the surrounding area.
 In the evening you can go on a sunset cruise to toast the end of the day.

-Accommodation: Explorers Village Camping or similar
+Accommodation: Explorers Village Campsite or similar

-Day 21: Victoria Falls, Zimbabwe
+Victoria Falls, Zimbabwe

 Your tour comes to an end today.
 For those wanting to continue the adventure, talk to your guide if you are not ready to leave yet and would like to extend your adventure and explore more of Zimbabwe.